THE ART AND FILM LOVERS' GUIDE TO LA

 5240 Lankershim Blvd, North Hollywood, CA

-Established in 1938, Laemmle Theatres is a group of family-run, arthouse movie theaters in the Los Angeles area operated by the father-son team of Robert and Greg Laemmle.
-There are eight locations across the city, including Claremont, Glendale, Santa Monica, West LA, Pasadena, Encino, North Hollywood and Santa Clarita.
+Established in 1938, Laemmle Theatres is still family-run, with eight locations across the city including Claremont, Glendale, Santa Monica, West LA, Pasadena, Encino, North Hollywood and Santa Clarita.

 1822 N Vermont Ave, Los Angeles, CA